Moss' logic for ordered coalgebras

+The basic idea is we can apply the rules of the calculus (except the weakening rules) to a sequent backwards, simplifying it in terms of the measure, and using the invertibility of the rules (or a weak form of invertibility in the case of the modal rule).
+Reaching an irreducible, atomic, sequent, we check for provability.
+This can be seen as a backward proof-search in a variant of the calculus with the weakening rules built in the axioms.
+Now we can finally prove that the calculus ${\mathbf{G}}^T_{\nabla\Delta}$ is sound and complete.

-\begin{thm}[Soundness and Completeness of the calculus ${\mathbf{G}}_{\nabla\Delta}$] Each sequent $\phi\Rightarrow\psi$ is valid if and only if it is provable. \end{thm} \begin{proof} Soundness of the calculus ${\mathbf{G}}_{\nabla\Delta}$ can be proved by a routine induction on the depth of a proof in the calculus, using in particular appropriate directions of Propositions~\ref{prop:deltadl}, \ref{prop:nablaviadelta} and~\ref{prop:sitherule} establishing soundness of the modal rules.
+\begin{thm}[Soundness and Completeness of the calculus ${\mathbf{G}}^T_{\nabla\Delta}$] Each sequent $\phi\Rightarrow\psi$ is valid if and only if it is provable. \end{thm} \begin{proof} Soundness of the calculus ${\mathbf{G}}^T_{\nabla\Delta}$ can be proved by a routine induction on the depth of a proof in the calculus, using in particular appropriate directions of Propositions~\ref{prop:deltadl},~\ref{prop:nablaviadelta} and~\ref{prop:sitherule} establishing soundness of the modal rules.